 Gaza's largest hospital digs a mass grave as Israeli bombardment continues

-TEL AVIV, Israel — Gaza's largest hospital reports that it has buried more than 100 people in a mass grave, as it says bodies decompose in its courtyard and babies are dying because their incubators have no power.
+TEL AVIV, Israel — Gaza's largest hospital reports that it has buried more than 100 people in a mass grave, as it says bodies are decomposing in its courtyard and babies are dying because their incubators have no power.

 The conditions at Al-Shifa Hospital, and other medical facilities in Gaza, are worsening to new unimaginable levels, according to health officials and humanitarian groups on the ground.